-25. a) The licensee shall provide to the Council a Code of Conduct for performers and any amended Code operated by the licensee from time to time and Rules for Customers.
+24. a) The licensee shall provide to the Council a Code of Conduct for performers and any amended Code operated by the licensee from time to time and Rules for Customers.

-b) The licensee shall ensure that all performers are trained in the Code of Conduct and the Rules for Customers before they first perform at the premises.

-c) Ongoing training shall be provided for performers, as appropriate.

-d) A written record shall be kept in relation to such training.

-e) Copies of the Code of Conduct and Rules for Customers shall be prominently displayed in the performers' rest room and changing room.

-26. a) At no time may any member of a staff other than a performer be unclothed.

-b) At all times during the performance the performer must be at least 1 metre from the customer or, where more than one customer, each of them.

-c) Prior to the performance or at the completion of the performance there may only be hand to hand payment for the performance.
+- c) The licensee shall ensure that all performers are trained in the Code and the Rules before they first perform at the premises. - d) Ongoing training shall be provided for performers, as appropriate - e) A written record shall be kept in relation to such training. - e) Copies of the Code and the Rules shall be prominently displayed in the performers' rest room and changing room. - 25. a) At no time may any member of a staff other than a performer be unclothed. - b) At all times during the performance the performer must be at least 1 metre from the customer or, where more than one customer, each of them. - c) Prior to the performance or at the completion of the performance there may only be hand to hand payment for the performance.